jaxon-php/jaxon-demo-laravel/README.md

 Configure a web server to give access to the `public` subdir.

-For example, with the PHP builtin web server:
+For example, with the Laravel builtin web server:

 ```bash
 php artisan serve